Skip to content

-If you find yourself in Kerry a trip to Dingle should definitely be on the cards.
+If you find yourself in Kerry, a trip to Dingle should be on the cards.
 Our article will tell you the best things to do in Dingle.

-Once home to the famous local dolphin Fungi, Dingle has so much to offer whether you are staying for a weekend or two weeks.
-An Daingean is a place full of Irish culture, where you will hear the Irish language being spoken amongst locals and Irish songs being sang late into the night.
+Once home to the famous local dolphin Fungi, Dingle has so much to offer whether you stay for a weekend or two weeks.
+A Daingean is a place full of Irish culture, where you will hear the Irish language being spoken amongst locals and Irish songs being sung late into the night.

-What I love so much about Dingle is how close everything is, you are only a short walk away from every pub and if you want to explore more you won’t have to drive far.
-Dingle never fails to impress and is a place that I will continue to go back to forevermore, how could you get bored of a place that transports you back to old Ireland.
+What I love so much about Dingle is how close everything is.
+You are only a short walk from every pub, and if you want to explore more, you won’t have to drive far.
+Dingle never fails to impress and is a place I will continue to return to forevermore.
+How could you get bored of a place that transports you back to old Ireland?

 Table of Contents